vegaprotocol/vega.xyz/src/content/insights/0002-arrington-capital.md

 ---
-title: 'Vega Protocol: The Space Race For Open Markets: Vega'
+title: 'The Space Race For Open Markets: Vega'
 date: 2021-06-01
 links:
   - title: Read more